Zoishin/BirdEngine/README.md

 # BirdEngine
-A graphic renderer(may be a game engine) made by Zoshin
+A graphic renderer(may be a game engine) made by Zoishin